paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-035-federal-land-policy-and-management.md

 (5) **No additional appropriations authorized** — Except as provided in paragraph (4), no other amounts are authorized to be appropriated to carry out this section.

+(6) **Cooperative agreement authority** — Subject to the availability of appropriations made in advance for such purposes, the Secretary may enter into cooperative agreements to carry out the activities described in subparagraphs (A) through (D) of paragraph (4).

 **(g) Savings provisions**

 (1) **Real property authorities** — Nothing in this section, or the amendments made by this section, shall be construed as providing any executive agency with any new leasing or other real property authorities not existing prior to December 20, 2018.